xenify-io/litepaper/README.md

   - At the end of the daily burn auction, you receive XNF tokens based on the vXEN batches burned from your recycled contribution.
   - Next, you will receive your share of daily native chain rewards based on your veXNF balance and its associated power.
   - Finally, as a recycler, you will also receive a portion of any native chain tokens collected from the claim fee during the cycle.

+By recycling your native chain rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual fees associated with the daily burn auction.
+Most importantly, as a dedicated recycler, you will earn native chain tokens generated from the 25% claim fee and qualify for an exclusive distribution of XNF and XEN at the end of each cycle.
+It's a win-win situation that rewards your active participation and commitment to the growth of Xenify.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)